ibm-cloud-docs/containers/cs_cli_reference.md

 ### ibmcloud ks zones
 {: #cs_datacenters}

 View a list of available zones for you to create a cluster in.
+The available zones vary by the region that you are logged in to.
+To switch regions, run `ibmcloud ks region-set`.
 {: shortdesc}

-Zones in all locations are returned.
-To filter zones by a specific location, include the `--locations` flag.

-Deprecated: If you use the `0.2` beta version (legacy) of the {{site.data.keyword.containerlong_notm}} plug-in, the available zones vary by the region that you are logged in to.
-To switch regions, run `ibmcloud ks region set`.

 ```
-ibmcloud ks zones [--locations LOCATION] [--region-only] [--json] [-s]
+ibmcloud ks zones [--region-only] [--json] [-s]
 ```
 {: pre}

 <strong>Command options</strong>:

    <dl>
-   <dt><code>--locations <em>LOCATION</em></code></dt>
-   <dd>Filter zones by a specific location or a list of comma-separated locations.
-To see supported locations, run <code>ibmcloud ks supported-locations</code>.</dd>

    <dt><code>--region-only</code></dt>
    <dd>List only multizones within the region that you are logged in to.
 This value is optional.</dd>